 They don't consider Jesus a ransom for sin.
 They shudder at hymns glorifying the "power of the blood."
 They cringe at calling the day Jesus died Good Friday.

 They say a God who requires human sacrifice sounds mean and vindictive.
 It doesn't mesh with their idea of a God who loves and forgives.

-Yet preaching today often caters to what Dr. Ronald W. Scates of the Central Presbyterian Church in Baltimore describes as "Coddled Christians in the Hands of a Soothing Celestial Therapist".
-He further states..
+Yet, preaching today often caters to what Dr. Ronald W. Scates of the Central Presbyterian Church in Baltimore amusingly but accurately describes as "Coddled Christians in the Hands of a Soothing Celestial Therapist".
+In his words,

 "There has been a kind of a movement in American theology along those same lines to "bell the cat", if you will; to de-fang, to de-claw God, and replace the Almighty One True Living God of the Bible with a hybrid of Barney, Big Bird, Santa Claus, and everybody's grandfather.
 The only problem with that God is that he is not a God at all.
 He is an idol, a human construction."

 To these 'coddled Christians' a wrathful God is the antithesis of the 'gentle Jesus' of childhood prayers.

 The pictures of Jesus as a rather ascetic, gentle and may I say it? - even soppy looking individual cradling a lamb have so influenced our perspective of Him, that we are apparently quite blind to His other side.
 Yes, He is gentle with His flock, but the book of Revelation paints a metaphorical yet very alarming picture of the 'King of kings' who, in the final moments of this era, will ride down on a white horse followed by the armies of Heaven.